SimangalisoMazibuko/Data-Manipulation/README.md

 # Data-Manipulation
-Manipulation Of Renewable Energy From Across The World
+Manipulation Of Renewable Energy Data From Across The World